Simply copy and paste the following command line in your terminal to create your first Strapi v4 project.

 Here's the replay of the v4 edition Community Call:

-To unite local Strapi communities, we will also be organising v4 release parties in different cities around the world.
-A v4 Release party is a 1-2 hour get-together to meet other developers in the Open Source community who are interested in learning more about the superpowers that come with Strapi v4.
+To unite local Strapi communities, we will also be organizing v4 release parties in different cities around the world.
+A v4 Release party is a 1-2 hour get-together to meet other Open Source developers interested in learning more about the superpowers that come with Strapi v4.